A Commercial Packaging Launch Is More Like Rocket Science Than You Might Think

 Establishing a Customer-Centred Framework

 As a contract packaging organization, being customer-centred is essential and the framework begins the moment we first interact with a customer.
 During these first meetings, we embark on a process to fully understand and document client expectations, drug specifications, packaging requirements, market forecasts and technical specifications.
-In its simplest form, being customer-centered means knowing what needs to be done and when.
+In its simplest form, being customer-centred means knowing what needs to be done and when.
 Inside the “what and when” lies a myriad of details and the packaging service provider, who is intimately familiar with their own capabilities, must identify the critical tasks necessary for the client to achieve their deliverables and build the project plan.

-While overall customer deliverables do not often change significantly, projects do, and flexibility is an important aspect of being customer-centered.
+While overall customer deliverables do not often change significantly, projects do, and flexibility is an important aspect of being customer-centred.
 Project changes can happen for a variety of reasons—patient needs, refined demand forecasting, market conditions, and global events that impact supply chains, such as the current COVID-19 pandemic.
 Being open to, and expecting, change is the best way to serve the pharmaceutical company, patients, and the healthcare system we collectively support.

 The foundation for the pharmaceutical industry is quality and that includes drug product packaging.
 Drug therapies must be packaged and delivered to the patient with their intended efficacy.
 Each drug product has critical quality attributes (CQAs) and so does the packaging process and package itself.
 The package and process must therefore be developed with the same due diligence and quality assurance as the drug product.
 Packaging and process requirements are identified early in the project, ensuring any required engineering and packaging line trials are completed on time.
 This will ensure package quality, functionality and integrity is properly achieved.
 It is important that teams from the client and the service provider meet to review these CQAs to ensure alignment as part of the technical transfer.

-A customer-centered framework is essential in launching and executing commercial packaging projects to achieve success.
+A customer-centred framework is essential in launching and executing commercial packaging projects to achieve success.
 The framework includes fully understanding the customer’s deliverables, expecting change management, being agile, clearly identifying and meeting the packaging CQAs.

 Effective communications across the functional areas within the service provider organization, as well as between the service provider and pharmaceutical client are critical.
 To ensure effectiveness, communications must be planned and intentional, while still allowing agility to escalate issues as required.